lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-07-what-are-design-patterns--prototype.md

 ---
 title: "Prototype Pattern"
-draft: false
+date: 2024-07-07
+categories:
+  - Design Patterns
+tags:
+  - design patterns
+  - creational patterns
+  - prototype
+  - cloning
-bookHidden: true
+bookHidden: false
 ---

-# Prototype Pattern

-The **Prototype** pattern is a creational design pattern that enables object creation by cloning existing instances.
-Instead of creating new instances from scratch, the Prototype pattern allows objects to be duplicated, reducing the need to repeat expensive initialization processes.
-This pattern is ideal when object creation is costly, complex, or involves significant configuration.
+The **Prototype** pattern is what you reach for when “just call the constructor again” is too expensive—or too painful to configure repeatedly.

+Instead of creating new instances from scratch, you clone an existing, fully configured object and tweak the result.
+It’s a creational pattern that trades construction complexity for cheap copying.

 ## Intent

-**The main intent of the Prototype pattern is to specify the kinds of objects to create using a prototypical instance, allowing new objects to be created by copying this prototype.** This pattern helps reduce the overhead of creating new instances by cloning pre-configured objects.
+**The main intent of Prototype is to define new objects by copying an existing exemplar (the prototype) instead of rebuilding configuration from zero every time.**

 ## Problem and Solution